Catherine the Great's unrealized project

 On 30 May 1778, the famous French enlightener Voltaire died in Paris at the age of 84.
 Catherine the Great learned about these sad news from her Paris art agent Baron von Grimm.
 The Empress immediately wrote to him from her summer residence Tsarskoye Selo (Tsar's Village), "... in the autumn, returning to the city (St. Petersburg), I will pack the letters from the great man to me and will send them to you.
 I have a lot of them.
 But if possible, buy his library and everything that's left of his papers ...
 I will willingly and generously pay to his heirs ...
 I will provide a special room for his books...".

 Grimm spread information of Catherine II's intentions to buy Voltaire’s library, all over Western Europe.
-It was also announced the creation of a “memorial” or a “museum” in the writer's honor near her Summer Palace in Tsarskoye Selo, a suburb of St. Petersburg.
+It was also announced the creation of a “memorial” or a “museum” in the writer's honor near the Imperial Summer Palace in Tsarskoye Selo, a suburb of St. Petersburg.
 The Empress planned to build a replica of the estate Ferney, house of Voltaire, similar to the original in every detail.
 That is why Catherine asked Grimm to give her a description of the Ferney château: its location, the number of apartments, interiors etc.

 "Please send me the facade of the Ferney château and, if possible, the layout of the apartments inside.
 For either the park of Tsarskoye Selo will not exist, or the Ferney château will come and take its place.
 I must also know which rooms of the château face the north and which the south, the east and the west, and it is also crucial to know if Lake Geneva can be seen from the château windows, and from which side, likewise for Mount Jura".